E2E Evaluation: History Reconstruction¶

 Reconstructs profiling_state.collected_values from 👉 Q&A pairs:

-- Load the site's profiling config via
+- Load the site's resolved config via

-AgentConfigResolver.for_site(site_name) - Extract
+resolve_config_for_domain(site_name) - Extract

-field_idsfromconfig.qualification.profiling.forms[*].fields[*] - Scan messages for patterns:
+field_idsfromresolver.qualification.profiling.forms[*].field_groups[*].fields[*] - Scan messages for patterns:

 AIMessagewith 👉 followed byHumanMessage - Map each pair to the corresponding